Ovakefali13/buerro/README.md

 ### Discovering tests automatically

 All tests can be discovered automatically using `cd <directory && python -m unittest discover`.
-This only works if all directories on the way to the test directory are importable as python modules (they contain a `__init__.py`.
+This only works if all directories on the way to the test directory are importable as python modules (they contain a `__init__.py`).

 All test files need to start with `test*.py` or provide a different `-p` option to discover.

+Use the target `make test` to discover tests within a module tracking coverage.